louiz/biboumi/doc/biboumi.1.md

   - hello: Provide a form, where the user enters their name, and biboumi responds with a nice greeting.

-  - disconnect-user: Available to the administrator only.
+  - disconnect-user: Only available to the administrator.
 The user provides a list of JIDs, and a quit message.
-All these users are disconnected from all the IRC servers to which they were connected, using the provided quit message.
+All the selected users are disconnected from all the IRC servers to which they were connected, using the provided quit message.
 Sending SIGINT to biboumi is equivalent to using this command by selecting all the connected JIDs and using the “Gateway shutdown” quit message, except that biboumi does not exit when using this ad-hoc command.

 SECURITY
 --------

-Biboumi does not provide any encryption mechanism: connection to the XMPP server MUST be made on localhost.
-The XMPP server is not supposed to accept non-local connection from components, thus encryption is useless.
-IRC SSL/TLS is also not yet implemented.
+The connection to the XMPP server can only be made on localhost.
+The XMPP server is not supposed to accept non-local connections from components.
+Thus, encryption is not used to connect to the local XMPP server because it is useless.

+If compiled with the Botan library, biboumi can use TLS when communicating with the IRC serveres.
+It will first try ports 6697 and 6670 and use TLS if it succeeds, if connection fails on both these ports, the connection is established on port 6667 without any encryption.

-Biboumi also does not check if the received JIDs are properly formatted using nodeprep.
+Biboumi does not check if the received JIDs are properly formatted using nodeprep.
 This must be done by the XMPP server to which biboumi is directly connected.

-Remember that the administrator of the gateway you use is able to view all your IRC conversations, whether you’re using encryption or not.
+Note if you use a biboumi that you have no control on: remember that the administrator of the gateway you use is able to view all your IRC conversations, whether you’re using encryption or not.
 This is exactly as if you were running your IRC client on someone else’s server.
+Only use biboumi if you trust its administrator (or, better, if you are the administrator) or if you don’t intend to have any private conversation.

-Biboumi does not yet provide a way to ban users from connecting to it, has no protection against flood or any sort of abuse that your users may cause on the IRC servers.
+Biboumi does not provide a way to ban users from connecting to it, has no protection against flood or any sort of abuse that your users may cause on the IRC servers.
 Some XMPP server however offer the possibility to restrict what JID can access a gateway.
-Use that feature if you wish to grant access to your biboumi instance only to a list of users.
+Use that feature if you wish to grant access to your biboumi instance only to a list of trusted users.

 AUTHORS
 -------